EMRR-DISE/WDLimportr/README.md

 that are collected from that station.
 As the name implies, this function pulls all of the daily average data that is stored in CNRA.

-#### `continuous_stations` date frame can be used to search for continuous stations and their relevant station numbers.
+#### `continuous_stations` data frame can be used to search for continuous stations and their relevant station numbers.

 ``` r
 View(WDLimportr::discrete_stations)